 Don’t expect it to go up anytime soon, but a New York City-based design firm has floated a mind-bending plan for the erection of a skyscraper it bills as “the world’s tallest building ever.”

-Dubbed Analemma, the fanciful tower wouldn't be built on the ground, but suspended in air by cables from an asteroid repositioned into geosynchronous Earth orbit just for the purpose.
+Dubbed Analemma, the fanciful tower wouldn’t be built on the ground, but would be suspended in air by cables from an asteroid repositioned into geosynchronous Earth orbit just for the purpose.

 Over the course of each day, the floating skyscraper would trace a figure-eight path over our planet’s surface, according to plans posted online by Clouds Architecture Office.
 It would swing between the northern and southern hemispheres, returning to the same point once every 24 hours.

 The speed of the tower relative to the ground would vary depending upon which part of the figure eight it was tracing, with the slowest speeds at the top and bottom of each loop, the plans say.
 The asteroid’s orbit would be calibrated so that the slowest part of the tower’s path would occur over New York City.

 Clouds Architecture Office, which recently partnered with NASA to design a Martian habitat dubbed Mars Ice Home, envisions that the tower would be constructed in Dubai, site of the world’s tallest building, Burj Khalifa.

 Analemma would be powered by solar panels and use recycled water.
 Lower floors would be set aside for business use, while sleeping quarters would be sited about two-thirds of the way up.
 The plans don’t say exactly how people would get on and off the building, though one illustration seem to show people parachuting from the tower to the ground.